malted/Wordle/README.md

 * To push the keys on the second row inwards, more accurately mirroring a real world keyboard.
 * To introduce an extra key's worth of space to make the middle row keys the same width as the top row keys.

+To do this, we are going to insert a div before the "a" key, and one after the "l" key.
+Then, we can give them a width of half a normal key.
 ```html
 <!-- ... -->
 {#each row as key}